SNAP Eligibility Calculator — Florida

-What are the SNAP income limits for Florida?
+What is the SNAP food stamps income limit for Florida?

 How much does 1 person get in food stamps in Florida?